 The reporting relationships between utility management and parent company officials

-The Accounting Standard used and when it was adopted

-A statement identifying all deviations from the filing requirements, if any
+A statement identifying all deviations from the filing requirements, if any.

-A statement identifying any changes to the methodologies used in previous applications and a description and rationale for the changes
+A statement identifying and describing any changes to the methodologies as used in previous applications.

-If an applicant is conducting non-utility businesses, it must confirm that the accounting treatment it has used has segregated all of these activities from its rate-regulated activities
+If an applicant is conducting non-utility businesses, it must confirm that the accounting treatment it has used has segregated all of these activities from its rate-regulated activities.

-A clear indication of the way the applicant has satisfied any prior OEB Decisions or Orders and the impact on the current application (e.g. filing of a study as directed in a previous decision)
+Identification of OEB directions from any previous OEB Decisions and/or Orders, this includes any commitments made as part of an approved settlement.
+The applicant must clearly indicate how these are being addressed in the current application.

-All responses to matters raised in letters of comment filed with the OEB during the course of the proceeding
+All responses to matters raised in letters of comment filed with the OEB during the course of the proceeding.

-Exhibit 2 - Transmission System Plan
+Exhibit 2 - Transmission System Plan (TSP)

-Exhibit 2 consists of a consolidated transmission system plan, including an asset management plan and regional planning considerations.
+Exhibit 2 consists of a consolidated TSP, including:

+Asset Management Plan

+Regional Planning Considerations

+Capital Expenditures

-Transmitters may wish to refer to Chapter 5 of the Distribution Filing Requirements for further guidance on the content and structure of a Transmission System Plan.
+Transmitters may wish to refer to Chapter 5 (Distribution System Plan) of the Filing Requirements for Electricity Distribution Rate Applications for further guidance on the content and structure of a TSP.

+TSP Overview

-The Transmission System Plan must include a summary of the investment planning process which includes:
+The TSP Overview must include a high-level summary of the investment planning process which includes:

 The strategic plan for the utility